Content

 A cock ring (aka a constriction ring or erection ring) is placed around the base of the penis.
 Though it won’t treat the underlying causes of ED, it can be used to help maintain an erection by restricting the flow of blood out of the penis.

-Like female vibrators, male vibrators are designed to provide sexual stimulation — only to the penis.
+Like female vibrators, male vibrators are designed to provide sexual stimulation, only to the penis.
 Most are shaped to fit around or over the penis and vibrate or provide other sensations.

 Surgery is the last resort in most ED cases.
-A urologist can perform a procedure to implant a device (prosthetic) to make the penis erect.
+A urologist can perform a procedure to implant a prosthetic device to make the penis erect.
 Penile implants can be inflatable, with a pump in the scrotum, or involve adjustable rods to manually position the penis.

 Alternatively, a surgeon can reconstruct the arteries to increase blood flow to the penis.